 • An additional status field tracking payment progress

 Set up Webhooks to receive real-time status updates.
-See Payment Status for detailed tracking information.
+See Payment Status for details on possible payment journeys and statuses.

 Settlement